It is abnormal tissue growth. They can develop right under the skin.

 - Rest your voice between long speeches.

 - Whenever there is hoarseness, rest your voice as much as possible.

-- Prevent heartburn: Eat smaller meals, eat 3 hours before sleep, avoid spicy and acidic foods.
+- Prevent heartburn: Eat smaller meals, eat 3 hours before sleep, and avoid spicy and acidic foods.

 - Drink plenty of water to stay hydrated.